aleshaleksey/fansys23/00-overview.md

 ___
 #### Attack bonuses and Hit Thresholds

-Attacks must overcome HiT to do damage, abilities are opposed by a save.
+[Targeted attacks](04-combat.md#targeted-attacks) must overcome HiT to do damage, abilities are opposed by a save.
 An attack roll with bonuses must equal or exceed ("meet or beat") the HiT to deal damage.
 Likewise, a saving roll must meet or beat the malign effect's "save threshold" to avoid or mitigate the effect.

 "Natural" attacks are governed by Str and Dex (use [Str] or [Dex] bonus to hit), while "supernatural" attacks are governed by Int and Wis (use [Int] or [Wis] bonus to hit, usually [Wis]).